 Considering an airline’s website as an alternative example, analysis of interaction data may reveal that a large proportion of customers do not buy the cheapest flights.
 To understand why this is the case, the relationship between other influencing factors viewed by customers such as time of flight, number of seats available, available transfer hubs, extra leg room availability, number of hours between transfer flights and loyalty points earned per flight should be investigated.

 Though customers do not directly interact with the factors described, an understanding of whether they were seen and taken into account when considering a purchase is crucial to explaining why a customer may have been influenced to behave in the way they did.
-The resulting insight provides a richer understanding of what motivates a customer, allowing brands to create more accurate and influential personalisation models with the aim of maximising customers’ positive experiences.
+The resulting insight provides a richer understanding of what motivates a customer, allowing brands to create more accurate and influential personalization models with the aim of maximizing customers’ positive experiences.

-Behavioural and experiential data together power enhanced customer experiences
+Behavioral and experiential data together power enhanced customer experiences

 LinkedIn: Alyssia Gordon